Discover the best things to do in and around Victoria!

 Where to Stay

-Both Victoria and Sooke offer a variety of accommodation choices.
+Victoria, Sooke, and the Cowichan Valley all offer a variety of accommodation choices.
 If you’re interested in camping, there are some amazing campgrounds to set-up at.
 There are also interesting hotels and bed and breakfast spots to look into.
 Make sure you do some research before booking to ensure you get the best accommodation for your needs.

 Private cabin rentals near Sooke.
 With its own network of private trails, you can look for humpback whales while you wander and eat your lunch!